GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_infection.rst

 .. important:: Cover the centrifuge buckets with the plate spinner tray caps.

-2. Centrifuge the plate at 1500 x g for 90 min at 32ºC.
+2. Centrifuge the plate at 1500 x g for 30 min at 32ºC.

 .. note:: The centrifuge won't heat to 32ºC before the spin, but it will warm up during.

-.. note:: Spins shorter than 90 min may also be effective.

-3. After the spin is complete, transfer the plate to the 37ºC incubator.
+1. After the spin is complete, transfer the plate to the 37ºC incubator.
 Continue as normal with the 1 dpi media change and subsequent treatments, readouts, etc.